-- Landscaping is to contribute to effective management of stormwater, biodiversity, energy efficiency and to improve visual amenity. - Promote sustainability design principles through the use of native species of flora and low maintenance landscaping. - Retain, modify and integrate existing landscape elements such as vegetation and topographic features, where appropriate, in the design of new development.
+- Landscaping is to contribute to effective management of stormwater, biodiversity, energy efficiency and to improve visual amenity. - Promote sustainability design principles through the use of native species of flora and low maintenance landscaping. - Retain, modify and integrate existing landscape elements such as vegetation and topographic features, where appropriate, in the design of new development. - To create the desired streetscape character. - To ensure a balance between built form and landscaped elements in residential areas.

 - Trees planted on the north side of private open space areas and habitable rooms are encouraged to be deciduous. - A minimum of one tree is to be provided where possible within the front setback area of every standard residential allotment.
 This may include existing trees that are to be retained within the front setback area. - Planting of vegetation at the front of higher density development must consider the need for passive surveillance.
-Excessively dense vegetation that creates a visual barrier should be avoided. - A Landscape Plan is to be lodged with all DAs for new dwellings, and is to provide the following details: - the location of any existing trees on the property, specifying those to be retained and those to be removed; and - -the position of each shrub and tree species proposed to be planted.
+Excessively dense vegetation that creates a visual barrier should be avoided.
+Landscaping shall be provided in the front yard, and where possible, in rear laneways. - A Landscape Plan is to be lodged with all DAs for new dwellings, and is to provide the following details: - the location of any existing trees on the property, specifying those to be retained and those to be removed; and - the position of each shrub and tree species proposed to be planted.
 Each plant is to be identified by a code referring to a plant schedule on the plan.